 An inside look into the rigorous process of becoming a B Corp — and how the certification is reshaping business in America to benefit all.

-B Corp wants to redefine what success in business means for society, shifting from a model centered around shareholders — those who profit from a company — to stakeholders — those who are impacted by a company.
+That’s exactly B Corp’s goal.
+They want to redefine what success in business means for society, shifting from a model centered around shareholders — those who profit from a company — to stakeholders — those who are impacted by a company.

 “Being a responsible company is built into the DNA of Avocado, so we always knew we wanted to become a Certified B Corp,” says Avocado Chief Marketing Officer and Co-founder Mark Abrials.
-“We’re proud to join their movement of like-minded businesses that are paving the way for a better future.”
+“We’re proud to be part of the movement of like-minded businesses that are paving the way for a better future.”

-“We don’t think about Avocado as a mattress company,” says Avocado Chief Experience Officer and Co-founder Jay Decker.
+“We don’t think about Avocado as a mattress company,” says Hann.
 “We consider ourselves an environmental platform that just happens to make great organic mattresses and bedding products.
 To truly create change, we need collective action and accountability, and becoming a B Corp is a great way for companies to actualize their commitment to using business as a force for good.”